XAIdataset/XAIdataset.github.io/index.markdown

 We envision this benchmark could facilitate the advancement of visual explanation models.

 ### [Quick Start](./quick_start)
-Here is a quick tutorial of our `xaibenchmark` API.
+You can find a quick tutorial of our `xaibenchmark` API here.

 ### [Dataset](./dataset)
 You can find detailed description about our datasets and download them here.